-A Therapy Dog is often a pet dog belonging to a volunteer which visits establishments or the community to provide comfort.
+A Therapy Dog is often a pet dog belonging to a volunteer who visits establishments or the community to provide comfort.
 Therapy Dogs are used in Animal Assisted Therapy (AAT) or Animal Assisted Intervention (AAI) to improve mental, physical, social and emotional functioning with the aid of animals.

-Dogs will be temperament assessed for the role they will fulfil such as visiting schools to help children with reading, working with autistic adults and children, visiting the sick or elderly, or increasingly associated with large corporations as part of their staff well-being programme to reduce stress in the work place.
+Dogs will be temperament assessed for the role they will fulfil such as visiting schools to help children with reading, working with autistic adults and children, visiting the sick or elderly, or increasingly associated with large corporations as part of their staff well-being programme to reduce stress in the workplace.

-In the first instance you will need to contact the office on 07840 994003 or at firstname.lastname@example.org to ask for a registration pack to be sent to you.
+In the first instance, you will need to contact the office on 07840 994003 or at firstname.lastname@example.org to ask for a registration pack to be sent to you.

 In the pack you will be given a list of assessors who cover your area, please make contact and arrange a mutually convenient time and place.
 Please note, all our assessors are volunteers and many work full time so there may be a short delay in getting a date set up.

 You will also receive a copy of the temperament assessment.
 It is not designed to catch you out.
 We are looking for calm, relaxed dogs who will walk on a loose lead and will easily settle.

 Our assessments are carried out in a public place.
 Our temperament assessors usually choose somewhere like Sainsburys or B&Q where there is some activity but where they can be undisturbed.
 It can take anywhere between 30 minutes to an hour.